ESP32 — ESP-IDF v6

 Log out and log back in

-The group change does not take effect until you log out and log back in (or restart your system).
-If you skip this, you'll see "Permission denied" when trying to flash.
+The group change does not take effect until you log out and log back in (or restart).
+If you skip this, you will see "Permission denied" when trying to flash your board.

 Verify after logging back in: